 As we walk out our earthly journey, the way we define success is crucial.
-It affects the trajectory of our entire lives and even colors our moods, mindsets and attitudes.
+It affects the trajectory of our lives and even colors our moods, mindsets and attitudes.
 How we define success affects everything!
-Nonetheless, we who are disciples of Christ, we want to know how He defines success.
+Nonetheless, if we are disciples of Christ, we want to know how He defines success.
 And when we discover His definition of success, we want to set our hearts to walk it out.

 1. Jesus is looking at the motive of our hearts above our performance.